Resource Efficiency

 Remanufacturing of Multifunction Devices

-Since 1992, Canon has undertaken remanufacturing of used multifunction devices.
+Since 1992, Canon has undertaken remanufacturing of used multifunction printers.
 This process involves a system that automatically determines which parts should be reused, based on operating data about the equipment, such as the number of years in use, its history of breakdowns, and the number of pages printed.
 Then, following strict reuse standards, we replace any parts that show wear or deterioration.
 The production line and inspection processes used are on a par with those for devices made only with new parts.
 When a remanufactured device is shipped, it is guaranteed to offer the same level of quality as a new product.
 We market remanufactured devices from the imageRUNNER ADVANCE series under the Refreshed series brand in Japan and under the ES series brand in Europe.

 Remanufacturing Flowchart (Canon Ecology industry, in japan)